ruby-gnome/ruby-gnome/gtk4/README.md

 # Ruby/GTK4

-Ruby/GTK4 is a Ruby binding of GTK+ 4.
+Ruby/GTK4 is a Ruby binding of GTK 4.

 ## Requirements